PFTL/website/content/blog/08_intro_to_classes.rst

     >>> me.stored_name = 'Jane Doe'
     >>> print(me.get_name())
+    Jane Doe

 One of the advantages of the attributes of classes is that they can be of any type, even other classes.
-Imagine that you have acquired a timetrace of an analog sensor and you have also recorded the temperature of the room when the measurement started.
+Imagine that you have acquired a time trace of an analog sensor and you have also recorded the temperature of the room when the measurement started.
 You can easily store that information in an object: